-The League organizes a spring clay target competition season and in some select states, a fall clay target competition season.
-Although examples used in these Policies & Procedures are in reference to the League's spring season, the League's Policies & Procedures apply to both seasons.
+The League organizes a spring amd fall clay target competition seasons, Although examples used in these Policies & Procedures are in reference to the League's spring season, the League's Policies & Procedures apply to both seasons.

 The League's season schedule is defined as the first day after student athlete registration ends and the final League-sponsored event for the season is completed.
 For the complete schedule and list of season events, please visit the League's website.